-The only exceptions to this rule are garage sale, real estate open house, or Parade of Homes directional signs, which may be in place a maximum of 14 days and not more than 3 days before and one day after the event.
+The only exceptions to this rule are garage sale, real estate open house, or Parade of Homes directional signs specific to a short-term event.
+These signs may be in place a maximum of 14 days and not more than 3 days before and one day after the event.

 For more information